a1phyr/assets_manager/README.md

 This crate follow semver convention and supports rustc 1.42.0 and higher.
 Changing this is considered a breaking change.

-**Note**: this crate is still under developpement and should be considered experimental, but use and feedback and requests are welcome and encouraged.
+**Note**: this crate is still under developpement and breaking changes will happen in the future, but use, feedbacks and requests are welcome and encouraged.

 ## Example